HakuyaLabs/warudo-docs/docs/blueprints/understanding-blueprints.md

 ## Disabling Blueprints

-The blueprint can be disabled by clicking the eye icon next to the blueprint name.
-When the blueprint is disabled, the nodes in the blueprint will not receive events.
+A blueprint can be disabled by clicking the eye icon next to the blueprint name.
+When a blueprint is disabled, the nodes in the blueprint will not receive events.
 For example, in the example above, if the Esc key is pressed when the blueprint is disabled, the On Keystroke Pressed node will not receive an event and the flow will not be triggered, and as a result the camera will not shake.

 :::info
 You can determine if a flow is being triggered or if data is being passed by checking if there's a ball rolling on the connection: